-Q18.
+Q16.
 Does CIBIL Score affect my chances of getting a new loan or credit card?

-At present, your credit score whether reported by CIBIL, Experian, Equifax or CRIF HighMark, is one of the key factors that determine if you are eligible for a new credit product.
-Though different banks and NBFCs have different cut off criteria and these are not available to the general public, having a high credit score (closer to 900) definitely improves your chances of getting approved for additional credit.
+At present, your credit score whether reported by CIBIL, Experian, Equifax or CRIF High Mark, is one of the key factors that determine your eligibility to get a new credit product.
+Different banks and NBFCs have different cut-off criteria in providing new credit products.
+Maintaining a high credit score (closer to 900) definitely improves your chances of getting approvals on additional credit products.

 For more information about how to improve your score, read “Tips to Improve Your Credit Score”.

-Q19.
+Q17.
 How much CIBIL Score is good?

-Q21.
+Q19.
 What is the minimum CIBIL Score for a home loan?

-Q22.
+Q20.
 How much credit score is required for a credit card?

-Q23.
+Q21.
 How do I increase/improve my CIBIL Score?